Debug messages of psdimages.cpp go to stdout instead of stderr

 |Status:||Closed||Start date:||07 Mar 2011|

 The debug messages of psdimages.cpp are currently written to stdout instead of stderr.
 The attached patch fixes that.

-#1 Updated by Volker Grabsch almost 8 years ago
+#1 Updated by Volker Grabsch about 8 years ago

 I'm not sure whether this was really a bug.
 Some of the src/*image.cpp files prefer stdout and others prefer stderr for DEBUG messages.
 Some even mix them.

 Is there any convention / best practice about this?

 Maybe some central kind of "std::istream &Exiv2::debug;" could provide more clarity here?